fedimod/fires/components/fires-server/README.md

 $ node ace fires:setup
 ```

+#### Managing Administrative Users

+The following command exists for adding users that can access the admin UI:

+- `fires:users:create`

+There is currently no mechanism for deleting or disabling a user account.

 #### Managing Access Tokens

 The following commands exist for managing access tokens (necessary to access the non-standard API for working with Labels and Datasets):